msantosh7/Online-Grocery-Store/README.md

 # Online Grocery Store
- A full stack application to order groceries from the web!
+ A MERN stack application to order groceries from the web!

 # Features:
 a.
 User Account/Profile, Transaction Management & MySQL